 The Japanese billionaire — founder of a contemporary art foundation and a regular purchaser of major works by Jean-Michel Basquiat at auction — has an Instagram that archives his latest record-breaking purchases and taste for the good life.
 Expect scenes of eating sea urchins and singing karaoke on his private jet while flying between auctions.

-Demonstrating that Instagram has business potential, Daniel Turriani uses the platform not only to document his own impressive collection of Impressionist and Modern art, but also to source new works for himself and his clients — most recently acquiring a Yayoi Kusama painting through the social network.
+Demonstrating that Instagram has business potential, Daniel Turriani uses the platform not only to document his own impressive collection of Impressionist and Modern art, but also to source new works for himself and his clients — including acquiring a Yayoi Kusama painting through the social network.

 Always posting in threes, Niels Kantor is a collector with a discerning eye for colour and pattern.
 His Instagram account makes for sumptuous viewing and is a fantastic way to discover new artists.